Missing Kids and Their Bicycles - Cases of Dario Cicolecchia, Janice Pockett, and Others

 The name of the convicted murderer was Roland Kubler.
 In the episode of Forensic Files, which was called "Micro-clues" and which aired on December 18th, 1997, Kubler was examined.

-Importantly, he claimed that what lead him to Dario was the fact that the boy had left his bicycle near the road.
-When Kubler drove by using this road, he saw the bicycle and realized that it meant that a young boy was nearby.
-Due to Kubler's instabilities, he wasn't able to resist finding this boy, which eventually lead to Dario's murder.
+Importantly, he claimed that what led him to Dario was the fact that the boy had left his bicycle near the road.
+When Kubler drove by using this road, he saw the bicycle roadside and realized that it meant that a young boy was nearby.
+Due to Kubler's instabilities, he wasn't able to resist finding this boy, which eventually led to Dario's murder.

 As presented, Kubler didn't really cruise around looking for bicycles as part of a modus operandi.
-Rather, it seemed that he had other affairs and simply stumbled on the bicycle in a random way.
+Rather, it seemed that he had other affairs at the time and simply stumbled on the bicycle in a random way.

 The missing person's case of Janice Pockett comes to mind for me.
 She has been missing from Tolland, Connecticut since July 26th, 1973.
 She owned a green bicycle that would definitely be recognized as a child's bicycle with its banana seat.